I may get paid commission for purchases made after clicking a link in this post.

 It’s no good having your own definition of success and then carrying on as before.
 Test every decision, every task, every emotion against your success criteria.

 Let’s say your definition of success is the same as mine and you are currently spending 3 hours a day scheduling to social media.
 Is that directly helping you earn decent money?
 Probably not.
 Is it something you enjoy?
 Probably not.
 Is it something that means you get to spend lots of quality time with the people you love?
 Almost certainly not!

 Having that definition of success has really affected the way I view various aspects of blogging – especially social media.
 I used to feel bad because I didn’t have as many followers as other bloggers, that I didn’t get as many comments or shares or likes.

 But now I realise that none of that contributes to MY definition of success.
-This releases me to spend time on the things that do contribute to my definition (e.g. writing posts / SEO / email / the Productive Blogging Community) and has led me to take the decision to automate the majority of my social media scheduling, so I spend less time on a task I hate and more time with the people I love.
+This releases me to spend time on the things that do contribute to my definition (e.g. writing posts / SEO / email / the Productive Blogging Community) and has led me to take the decision to automate the majority of my social media scheduling, so I spend less time on a task I hate and more time on the tasks I enjoy and with the people who are important to me.

 So, what’s your definition of success?
 Write it down now and start living by it.
 Testing everything you do by that definition.

 Us bloggers we are guilty of saying yes, FAR TOO MUCH – but in truth, we should be SAYING NO TO ALMOST EVERYTHING.
 If you truly want to achieve your blogging dreams and be your own version of successful, you need to be quite blinkered – focusing on the things that will genuinely help get you there and saying no to pretty much everything else.

 I say ‘no’ to a lot of stuff.
 I say ‘no’ to the vast majority of sponsored posts I get offered – because they don’t contribute to that definition of success I set myself.
 I say ‘no’ to all sorts of interesting event invitations for the same reason.